stanford-ppl/spatial-doc/docs/source/tutorial/starting.rst

 	$ sbt "runMain Quicktest"
 	$ cd gen/Quicktest && bash run.sh 7

 The app called "Quicktest" is in ``spatial-lang/src/Applications.scala``.
-It takes one input argument, adds 4 to it, and writes to to an output register.
+It has one input register, reads and adds 4 to it in the ``Accel``, and then writes this to an output register.